percona/pg_tde/documentation/docs/index.md

 ## Supported PostgreSQL versions

 `pg_tde` is currently based on PostgreSQL 16.0 and supported for Percona Distribution for PostgreSQL 16.x and upstream PostgreSQL 16.x.

+## Future releases

+The following is planned for future releases of `pg_tde`:

+* Encryption of indexes and `NULL` bitmaps of tuples
+* Master key rotation
+* Multi-tenancy support
+* Logical replication support

 ## Useful links